 Southwest Tallahassee is most popular for being known as the home of Florida State University.
 Go Noles!
-While this large state university is certainly an anchor location in this southwest Tallahassee region, neighboring educational institutions, that are also wonderful schools, include Tallahassee Community College and Florida Agricultural Mechanical University (FAMU).
+While this large state university is the anchor location in this Tallahassee region, neighboring educational institutions aren't too far, these include Tallahassee Community College and Florida Agricultural Mechanical University (FAMU).
 If you haven't yet guessed, this part of the city is über-focused on academic life and caters heavily to the student demographic and the educators and staff that support them.
-With easy access to a variety of shopping, dining and recreational options within walking distance, Southwest Tallahassee is the perfect fit for those that are looking to merge the convenience of living near campus with the undeniable perks of off-campus life.
+With easy access to a variety of shopping, dining and recreational options within walking distance, Collegetown is the perfect fit for those that are looking to merge the convenience of living near campus with the undeniable perks of off-campus life.
 And for those non-student residents, you can't beat the convenience of living close to your place of employment!
 While there may be quieter neighborhoods for professionals, like Northeast Tallahassee, this area might appeal to you if you desire to be part of the energy and fabric of daily university life.

-With Southwest Tallahassee being student-centric, this neighborhood's services and activities are targeted to meet the needs of the busy college student.
-Not only are you just a brisk walk or bus ride to FSU, TCC or FAMU, but there are countless shopping and dining options for even the most budget conscious student.
+With this region of Tallahassee being student-centric, this neighborhood's services and activities are targeted to meet the needs of the busy college student.
+Not only are you just a brisk walk or bus ride to FSU, but there are countless shopping and dining options for even the most budget conscious student.
 Here, you'll find a variety of student-friendly living options, whether you're looking for your own space or a place to share with friends.
 This neighborhood borders both Downtown and Midtown Tallahassee, allowing for quick and easy access to attractions like Florida's Historic Capitol, the Museum of Florida History, Downtown Tallahassee's Art District, and Governor's Square Mall.

 Often, one of the first decisions you'll want to make is to determine if you'd like to share your apartment with roommates.
 Apartments in Tallahassee offer two types of leases: individual and joint.
 Many of the Tallahassee student apartments offer individual leases.
 Those that sign this type of lease are held individually responsible for their portion of the rent.
 Typically, this may cost slightly more than a joint lease, but it provides a lot of peace of mind.
 If your roommate doesn't complete their semester or otherwise doesn't pay their portion of the rent, you aren't held liable.
 Conversely, a joint lease (or an entire apartment) will typically cost less per person and allows complete control over who lives in the apartment.
 With a joint lease, ALL residents of the apartment are held equally responsible for the rent due and upkeep of the home, making this type of lease the most popular for non-student apartments in Tallahassee.